Yewendoch Guday: Plot

 Amero, a renowned carpenter, lives with six workmates namely Tejo, Solomon, Qecho, Tewedros, Emushu, and Zerihun in a woodwork company under their boss Mr. Ketema.
 Amero's girlfriend Amy betrayed him to have an affair with another man, and together they decide to travel to the U.S. The couple arrange their wedding, with Amero and his friends invited to attend.
 At the wedding ceremony, Amero and his friends decide to take revenge by ruining the wedding.
 However, he accidentally finds his future love interest Helina with her friend named Martha.
 Amero lies to Helena that he is a famous carpenter who returned from the U.S. and camouflages as a fluent English speaker.
 Amero and Helena become romantically involved.

 Amero and his friends formed men association, which originally aimed for discussing sexual activity encountered by the group, but also to snitch on Helena and Martha.
 Amero tried to sleep with Helena but both voluntarily ceased, as his friends recorded their intimacy on phone before the phone unexpectedly shut down, without hearing their ending.
 On the next day, Amero warmly received by his friends in order to tell the event from the beginning, but Amero told that he did not kiss her, leading to disappointment.

-Helena and Martha began setting machinations against the men group, including Amero.
+Helena and Martha began setting plot against the men group, including Amero.
 Amero, who is broke, buys a standard bracelet to Helena faked as the expensive one.
 Meanwhile, one of his friends, Tejo, attempted to steal from her, without Amero's knowledge.
 Helena and Martha tried unsuccessful exchange from dealer and realized that the bracelet is a counterfeit.

 Helena set a revenge against Amero and invited him in a hotel.
 She began deliberately damaging the property, smashing mirror and beer bottle to make him lavish for the cost.
 Helena's nagging become severe day to day, and eventually Helena reveals she knew he had counterfeit the bracelet and he was lying to her from the beginning, and abandons him.

 Distraught Amero decided to leave from his job, but reluctantly refused by his boss.
 For the last time, Amero asserted his decision to leave her a while, after which she regretted.
 In the latter part, Helena consulted the owner of woodwork, Mr Ketema, and selected Amero to design furniture inside her bedroom.
-In process, she tried unsuccessful approach to Amero to pay for him a bonus payment that he denied and leaves her.
+At this time, she tried to seduce Amero to pay for him a bonus payment that he denied and leaves her.
 Angered Helena, along with Martha, follows Amero to his workplace, where she is confronted by Mr Ketema.
 Helena begins to violently disrupt the workplace by smashing door and assaulting Amero's friends until she faces him inside warehouse.
 Helena asks him to forgive her.
 As she grabs a piece of furniture to throw on him, both embrace each other, with his friends celebratedly singing for the couple's fond.